CareFlight: Domestic Missions

 In 1998, CareFlight rescued seven sailors from the stricken yacht Business Post Naiad during wild storms in the 1998 Sydney to Hobart Yacht Race.
 The CareFlight crew of that mission later received the Prince Philip Award.

 In 2003, CareFlight attended the Waterfall train crash in which seven people were killed.
 CareFlight medical teams triaged, treated and transported the injured.

 In 2015, CareFlight launched a complex rescue mission to rescue helicopter pilot Matt Gane after his mustering helicopter crashed more than 800 km south-east of Darwin.

 In 2019, CareFlight rescued a critically ill man from a cruise ship that was located 200 kilometres off the coast of mainland Australia.
 This mission saw the CareFlight crew using a complex hover and winch recovery technique due to the cruise ship not having a helipad.

-In November 2024, a fatal motor vehicle accident near Pine Creek, Northern Territory, resulted in one death and another person sustaining serious injuries.
-CareFlight provided the aeromedical response; however, the helicopter was dispatched without a doctor due to rostering and training issues, despite contractual expectations for doctor-led retrievals in the region (Katherine Times).

 In Australia, aeromedical retrievals are typically led by a combination of doctors, nurses and/or paramedics, with doctors often providing critical care during helicopter missions, particularly in life-threatening emergencies (Wikipedia – Air Medical Services).
-Most aeromedical services also require their doctors to complete Helicopter Underwater Escape Training (HUET) and advanced aviation safety programs to ensure preparedness for high-risk missions.
-The absence of a doctor on this CareFlight mission has raised concerns about compliance with NT Government obligations, Territorians safety and patient safety.
+Most aeromedical services also require their doctors to complete Helicopter Underwater Escape Training (HUET) and advanced aviation safety programs to ensure preparedness for high-risk missionspatient safety.

-The case is currently under investigation by the Northern Territory Coroner to determine whether CareFlight’s response contributed to the fatality.